NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Light-Bending Jewel.md

 Your ability to walk unseen through the world has given you the new moon's blessing.
-Once per day, while you possess your head gem, you can cast either [[3-Rules/Character Building/Spells/I/Invisibility|Invisibility]] or [[Translocate|Translocate]] as a 4th-rank innate occult spell.
+Once per day, while you possess your head gem, you can cast either [[Spells/Invisibility|Invisibility]] or [[Spells/Translocate|Translocate]] as a 4th-rank innate occult spell.

-*Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*
+*Source: Pathfinder Lost Omens Tian Xia Character Guide* *ORC*